iamHareen/StockFlow/README.md

-# StockFlow - Inventory Management System 🚀
+# StockFlow - Order Management System 🚀

 A Spring Boot-based microservices architecture for inventory, order, and product management.